 Customer Support / Customer Operations

 You know those massive call centres with thousands of operators chatting away to customers?
 Well, they are a thing of the past.
-It’s easy to work remotely when all you need is a phone line and a computer that’s online.
+It’s easy to work from home when all you need is a phone line and a computer that’s online.
 There’s a huge trend towards remote customer support as it saves businesses money.
 It also helps them operate 24 hours a day without paying night shift supplements.
 You can do this job from anywhere, but you will have fixed hours.

 Up-skill: Organisations like Vision2Learn offer free online customer service courses.